jackbdr/weather-app-technical-test/README.md

 Thank you!

 Notes:
 - Ideally I will find time to better organise my scss into components.
-Also, sort out my use of mixins which is chaotic at the moment.
+Also, reorganise my use of mixins to be clearer and easier to follow.
 - I considered automatically refreshing the page every 15 mins or so but I decided against it as I didn't want to accidentally leave it running over night and run out of API requests.
-- I've noticed that safari doesn't like a "justify-content: end" on the laptop view buttons which I haven't fixed yet.
+- I've noticed that Safari doesn't like a "justify-content: end" on the laptop view buttons which I haven't fixed yet.
+Chrome and Firefox okay though.

 # Weather App Technical Test